Step by step advice leading up to, during and after your telephone assessment

 Taking notes

 You or your companion are welcome to take notes for your personal use.
-Your notes will not form part of the medical report that we send to the DWP.
+Your notes will not form part of the medical report that we send to DWP.

 After Your Assessment

 The report is one piece of information DWP uses in deciding your entitlement.
 The healthcare professional who carries out your assessment does not make any decision about your allowance, benefit or credits.
-The healthcare professional will not know the outcome of your claim.

 Decisions on claims